[[WMG: Freddy has split personalities]]

 [[WMG: The series shows the mass suicide of Springwood's teen population.]]

-* The entire series shows the nightmares the teenagers are having in reaction to their guilt over their parents killing a man.
-Freddy did exist in the real world as a human and the Springwood Slasher, but never came back as a dream demon and was truly dead the whole time.
+* The entire series shows the nightmares the teenagers of Springwood are having in reaction to their guilt over their parents killing a man.
+Freddy did exist in the real world as a human and the Springwood Slasher, but never came back as a dream demon after his death and was truly dead the whole time.
 His appearance in the teens' dreams is just another manifestation of their stress and guilt, which they believe will kill them due to how vivid the dreams are.
 Ultimately, each teen [[DrivenToSuicide commits suicide]] both to end the guilt and their resulting nightmares.
 This is made even worse by the fact that the adults don't notice or seem to care about their childrens' distress, and refuse to give most of them professional mental help.

 [[WMG: Freddy becoming more [[LargeHam hammy]] was actually a deliberate tactic]]